Islandora-Devops/isle-buildkit/nginx/README.md

 Please refer to the [Nginx Documentation] and [FPM Documentation] for more in-depth information.

-Acts as base Docker image for all PHP based services, such as Crayfish, Docker etc. It can be used on it's own as well.
+Acts as base Docker image for all PHP based services, such as nginx, Docker etc. It can be used on it's own as well.

 ## Dependencies